 The Marlboro Corner during the nineties when this part was abandoned.

-The last days of the Marlboro Corner.
+The last days of the chicane.
 This picture has been taken at the end of 1998 during the construction of the new circuit.

 When in 1999 the reconstruction of the circuit was completed, the corner leading to the new section inherited the name Marlboro Corner (this new corner was located close to the site of the old one).
 When in 2005 tobacco advertisement was prohibited they renamed this corner to Masters Corner, referring to the Marlboro Masters of Formula 3 event.